DEADLINE EXTENDED TO FRIDAY, APRIL 26

 Students can find nearby, off-campus housing during the program.
 Students are responsible for arranging their living situation.
 Sublets range in price and availability, for a general overview of prices see Craigslist Richmond.
 You should plan to spend between $500 and $800 for a bedroom in a shared apartment or in a private one.

-A limited number of $1,000 Scholarships will be awarded to students whose work is of exceptional quality.
+A limited number of scholarships will be awarded to students whose work is of exceptional quality.
 All students will be considered for these scholarships during the application process.

-Email your application to email@example.com in one folder:
+Email your application to email@example.com in one folder labeled Firstname_Lastname_SSP .
+In the folder put only two PDFs:

 Mail your fee:

-- Pdf: Two references (no letters) with name, title if applicable, phone number and email contact.
+- PDF 2: One-page artist’s statement + CV/resume including name, date of birth, address, telephone number and e-mail address + Two references (no letters) with name, title if applicable, phone number and email contact.

-Application fee of $25 - Check payable to VCU Painting + Printmaking or VCU Sculpture + Extended Media, as appropriate to this address:
+Application fee of $25 - Check payable to VCU SSP to this address:

 Richmond, VA 23284-3005